Data Analytics

 Master of Science (M.S.)

-Admission to the M.S. in Data Analytics program will be based on baccalaureate academic records, applicable work experience, and two letters of recommendation from a previous professor or supervisor who can attest to the applicant’s academic potential.
+Admission to the Master of Science in Data Analytics program will be based on baccalaureate academic records, applicable work experience, and two letters of recommendation from a previous professor or supervisor who can attest to the applicant’s academic potential.
 Applicants with an undergraduate degree in a quantitative discipline such as science, engineering, or business may apply.
 Students from other disciplines will be considered based on prior course work and/or standardized test scores.
 Applications must include a statement of professional goals, a curriculum vitae or resume, and two letters of recommendation.
 Test scores from the GMAT or GRE exams are required.
 An undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale in the final two years of undergraduate studies is required.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.